lkrsova/lkrsova.github.io/aboutme.md

 I am interested in user experience (UX) and design of video games as an experience that helps us escape from our mundane worlds and deal with unprecedented situations.

 My favorite games are the ones which put gamers in the center of the design by creating an immersive experience using narrative and thoughtfully designed experience.
-I am currently working on my way through The Witcher 3: Wild Hunt and its expansions.
-I am also a huge fan of indie games and applaud all the game developers for putting their work out there just because they love developing games.
+I am currently working on finalizing my way through The Witcher 3: Wild Hunt by completing all the POIs in the game.
+When the Slavic folklore and monster hunter becomes mundane (which doesn't happen often), I am on the quest to finish Assassins Creed: Odyssey.
+I am also a huge fan of indie games and I applaud all the game developers for putting their work out there just because they love developing games.

 I started playing video games when I was 5 and stopped as a teenager around the time the first Mass Effect came out.
 I used to play games including first-person shooters like DOOM, Quake, Heretic, Duke Nukem 3D; strategy games like Sid Meier’s Colonization and Civilization, Age of Empires, Caesar III, Tycoons; RPG games like Mafia, Diablo II; and adventure games including Czech Polda, Veil of Darkness, and others.